IntegralReach/gimme-aws-creds/README.md

 Do you want to write the temporary AWS to ~/.aws/credentials?
 If no, the credentials will be written to stdout.
 Please answer y or n.
-Write AWS Credentials [n]:
+Write AWS Credentials [n]: y
 Do you want to resolve aws account id to aws alias ?
 Please answer y or n.
-Resolve AWS alias [n]:
+Resolve AWS alias [n]: y
 Enter the ARN for the AWS role you want credentials for. 'all' will retrieve all roles.
 This is optional, you can select the role when you run the CLI.
-AWS Role ARN:
+AWS Role ARN: all
 If you'd like to set your okta username in the config file, specify the username .This is optional.
 Okta User Name: lkotipibasireddy
 If you'd like to set the default session duration, specify it (in seconds).
 This is optional.
-AWS Default Session Duration [3600]:
+AWS Default Session Duration [3600]: 43200
 If you'd like to set a preferred device type to use for MFA, enter it here.
 This is optional. valid devices types:[sms, call, push, token, token:software:totp] Preferred MFA Device Type: push
 Do you want the MFA device be remembered?
 Please answer y or n.
 Remember device [n]: y
+The AWS credential profile defines which profile is used to store the temp AWS creds.
+If set to 'role' then a new profile will be created matching the role name assumed by the user.
+If set to 'default' then the temp creds will be stored in the default profile If set to any other value, the name of the profile will match that value.
+AWS Credential Profile [role]: IR

 $ ~/anaconda3/envs/py36/bin/gimme-aws-creds --register_device
 Using password from keyring for lkotipibasireddy